-Rachel Freedman, MD, MPH, and Gregory Goreczny, PhD, members of the Older Women with Breast Cancer research team
+Rachel Freedman, MD, MPH, and Gregory Goreczny, PhD, members of the Older Adults with Breast Cancer research team

-Our program brings together researchers and physicians dedicated to improving our understanding of breast cancer in older women.
-In addition to clinical trials for women of all ages, we offer many clinical trials dedicated to older patients designed to
+Our program brings together researchers and physicians dedicated to improving our understanding of breast cancer in older adults.
+In addition to clinical trials for patients of all ages, we offer many clinical trials dedicated to older patients designed

-uncover new details about how breast cancer is different in older women.
+to uncover new details about how breast cancer is different in older people.
 In these trials, we focus on issues that have been under-addressed in this age group.
 Clinicians and researchers are optimistic that this work may help develop more effective,

-personalized care, guiding older women through the challenges of diagnosis, treatment, and survivorship.
+personalized care, guiding older patients through the challenges of diagnosis, treatment, and survivorship.